andrearn/org.fornax.soa.xtextservicerepository/docs/xsr-website/documentation/10-langreference.md

         InvoiceNotificationUtilityService fixedVersion 1.1.1
     }
     source-location "git://git.company.com/shop/invoicing"
-    revision-tag "Release_1.4.3_RC2"
+    release-tag "Release_1.4.3_RC2"
+    release-on 2017-08-28
 }
 ```

-The example defines a module with the `QualifiedName` `com.company.shop.invoicing` in version `1.4.3`
-that provides three services.
-The module is available for acceptance test and has been packaged as an EAR containing
-a SCA composite.
-The `source-location` and `revision` tag referring to the source commited to the version control system
-are optional parameters.
-The version and lifecycle-state declaration comply to the common syntax rules for versions and
-lifecycle status declarations being follow the general syntax rules for these used throughout the service repository.
+The example defines a module with the `QualifiedName` `com.company.shop.invoicing` in version `1.4.3` that provides three services.
+The module is available for acceptance test and has been packaged as an EAR containing a SCA composite.
+The `source-location` and `revision` tag referring to the source commited to the version control system are optional parameters.
+The version and lifecycle-state declaration comply to the common syntax rules for versions and lifecycle status declarations being follow the general syntax rules for these used throughout the service repository.

 Modules are declared in _Module DSL files_.
 A wizard is available to create new _Module DSL files_.